pembawasial/gitpractice/README.md

-# gitpractice for Hackober2018 , using git
+# gitpractice for Hackober2018 , using git , share project